-When the tomatoes are done to your liking combine the steak/tomatoes mixture with the zucchini veggie mixture.
-Taste for seasoning.
-You may have to add a little salt, black pepper and or garlic powder.
+When the tomatoes are done to your liking, combine the steak/tomatoes mixture with the zucchini veggie mixture—taste for seasoning.
+You may have to add a little salt, black pepper, and garlic powder.

 Blackstone Steak Fajitas Recipe Optional Additions

 - Avocados – At the time of this post, avocadoes cost $2.50 EACH.
-I just can’t go there as much as I love Avocados I refuse to pay that price.
+I can’t go there as much as I love Avocados; I refuse to pay that price.

-- Tortillas – These steak fajitas taste amazing with the ingredients rolled up in a flour or corn tortilla.
+- Tortillas – These steak fajitas taste excellent with the ingredients rolled up in a flour or corn tortilla.